-If you want to figure out your tax return based on your RRSP contribution, here is what you do:
+If you want to calculate your tax savings based on your RRSP contribution, here is what you do:

 - Determine your marginal tax rate based on your income and province.
 For me personally, my marginal tax rate is: 39.3% (try taxtips for your tax rate)

 - Multiply your total contribution for the year by your marginal tax rate and voila, you will have your approximate RRSP tax refund.
 Example: In 2014, I contributed around $6,000 to my RRSP, so I should get approximately: $6,000 x 39.3% = $2,358

 - Or, you can forget the math and use an RRSP calculator that is easily found online.